iterative development

 How Can You Benefit from an Incremental-Iterative Approach?

-Incremental-Iterative approaches are a great way for effective product development and release process.
-The iterative approach allows getting early feedback from users on the iterative releases, it is a good way to avoid any risk of changes later in the development stage.
-While the incremental approach is a good way for building the project one step at a time and releasing the independent increments to the users.
+Incremental-Iterative approaches are a great way for effective product development and release processes.
+The iterative development approach allows for early feedback from users on iterative releases, helping to avoid risks of changes later in development.
+Meanwhile, incremental development is effective for building the project step-by-step and releasing independent increments to users.

 The right approach for your organization is the one that suits the culture of your organization, size of the organization, growth of the organization, number of employees, etc.